Generalized Probabilistic Approximate Optimization Algorithm: Introduction

 We show that PAOA admits a broad class of parameterizations, including global, local, and edge-specific annealing schedules.
 Within this framework, SA emerges as a limiting case under constrained schedules.
 We implement this regime on an FPGA-based p-computer to demonstrate large-scale, high-throughput sampling.
 In contrast to standard SA, PAOA's flexible parameterization enables the discovery of non-equilibrium heuristics that exploit structural features of the problem.
 One such example is demonstrated in heavy-tailed Sherrington--Kirkpatrick (SK) models, where PAOA assigns higher effective temperatures to strongly coupled nodes and lower temperatures to weakly connected ones, enabling annealing profiles with better performance over vanilla SA.
 This adaptive scheduling capability provides a powerful framework for the automated discovery of novel annealing heuristics.

 We also benchmark PAOA against QAOA on the SK model using matched parameter counts and observe superior performance.
 This may not be surprising, as the practical performance advantages of QAOA over classical and probabilistic alternatives remain uncertain.
 A clear quantum advantage is expected to emerge in problems where interference plays an explicit role, such as in the synthetic examples constructed by Montanaro et al.~\cite{montanaro2024speedup}.
-Our work builds on the promising results of Weitz et al.~\cite{Combes_2023} on the max-cut problem by expanding PAOA into a scalable, hardware-compatible, and general-purpose optimization algorithm.
+Our work builds on the promising results of Weitz et al.~\cite{Combes_2025} on the max-cut problem by expanding PAOA into a scalable, hardware-compatible, and general-purpose optimization algorithm.

-The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:PAOA_theory}, we present the theoretical formulation of PAOA, including its parameterization, Markov structure, and sampling-based approximation with p-bits.
-In Sec.~\ref{sec:Majority_vote}, we study a simple majority gate problem to illustrate the correspondence between analytical gradients and derivative-free optimization.
-In Sec.~\ref{sec:discovery_SA}, we demonstrate the recovery of SA as a special case and implement this regime on hardware.
-In Sec.~\ref{sec:FPGA_implementation}, we describe the FPGA architecture used to accelerate sampling.
-In Sec.~\ref{SK_model}, we benchmark PAOA against QAOA on the SK model using matched parameter counts.
-In Sec.~\ref{sec:SK_model_with_Levy_bonds}, we study a heavy-tailed SK variant to show how PAOA can discover multiple annealing schedules that outperform standard single-schedule simulated annealing.
+The remainder of this paper is organized as follows: we first present the theoretical formulation of PAOA, including its parameterization, Markov structure, and sampling-based approximation with p-bits.
+In order to illustrate the correspondence between analytical gradients and derivative-free optimization, we study a simple majority gate problem.
+We then demonstrate the recovery of SA as a special case and implement this regime on hardware, followed by a description of the FPGA architecture used to accelerate sampling.
+Using matched parameter counts, we benchmark PAOA against QAOA on the SK model.
+Finally, we study a heavy-tailed SK variant to show how PAOA can discover multiple annealing schedules that outperform standard single-schedule simulated annealing.